 Most sensitivities resulted in either changes in unfished and recent spawning output of greater than 10 percent from the base model or had stock status between the management precautionary zone (between the target and threshold ratio values).
-Estimating $L{\infty}$ , k, and $L{\infty}$ and k resulted in similarly low estimates of unfished spawning output as the sensitivity with asymptotic selectivity for the recreational fleet, but sensitivities including k resulted in comparable declines in recent spawning output, and thus stock status was similar to the base model.
-Estimating $L{\infty}$ and assuming dome-shaped selectivity for commercial selectivity resulted in a more pessimistic view of stock status compared to the base model, with stock status estimated between the threshold and target ratios.
+Estimating k resulted in similarly low estimates of unfished spawning output as the sensitivity with asymptotic selectivity for the recreational fleet, but resulted in comparable declines in recent spawning output, and thus stock status was similar to the base model.
+Estimating L{∞} and k resulted in higher estimates of unfished and recent spawning output compared to the base, and a more optimistic view of stock status.
+Assuming dome-shaped selectivity for commercial selectivity resulted in a more pessimistic view of stock status compared to the base model, with stock status estimated between the threshold and target ratios.
 Data weighting with the McAllister-Ianelli (MI) approach and the sensitivity blocking commercial selectivity in years without bimodal length distributions also resulted in stock status being between the threshold and target ratios, due to a lower estimate of recent spawning output compared to the base model.
 When natural mortality was estimated, recent spawning output was larger than the base model, and stock status less depleted.
 Estimating variation in length for older fish resulted in an increased stock scale but similar stock status as the base model, while blocking recreational selectivity resulted in a decrease is recent spawning output but similar stock status as the base model.
 Data weighting with the Dirichlet-Multinomial and excluding early recreational length comps produced similar results as the base model.